webtorrent/bittorrent-dht/README.md

 These options are available:

 * `opts.verify` - override the default ed25519 verification function supplied during DHT instantiation.
+* `opts.cache` - use locally cached response value when available instead of performing a network lookup (defaults to true).

 `res` objects are similar to the options objects written to the DHT with `.put()`: